EXHIBITION DETAILS

 Reception: Friday, November 1st, 6 - 8 pm

-Shayla Blatchford artist talk and presentation by Dr. Phillida A. Charley followed by a community conversation about the legacy of uranium mining on the Navajo Nation: Friday, November 8th, 5:30 -7:30 pm.
+Shayla Blatchford artist talk and presentation by Dr. Phillida A. Charley followed by a community conversation about the legacy of uranium mining on the Navajo Nation: Thursday, December 5th, 5:30 -7:00 pm on Zoom.

 Free and open to the public.